meta-introspector/monomcp-rust/docs/CRQs_and_Poem.md

     *   **Description:** The `apache/arrow-rs` library has been integrated as a vendored submodule (`monomcp/vendor/arrow-rs`).
 This provides the foundational Arrow data structures and Parquet file format support, which are crucial for the `hf-dataset-validator`'s ability to generate and process analysis data in `data.parquet` files.

 *   **CRQ: Implement Comprehensive `DependencyAnalysis` in `cargo2hf_extractor`**
-    *   **Description:** The `extract_dependency_analysis` function in `monomcp/vendor/hugging-face-dataset-validator-rust/src/cargo2hf_extractor.rs` is now integrated into the `cargo2hf` tool, and the framework for generating `dependency_analysis-phase/data.parquet` files is in place.
-The next step is to fully implement the logic to extract detailed dependency information (direct, transitive, dev, build dependencies, version requirements, resolved versions, features, sources) using `cargo metadata` or direct Cargo internal APIs.
+    *   **Description:** The `extract_dependency_analysis` function in `monomcp/vendor/hugging-face-dataset-validator-rust/src/cargo2hf_extractor.rs` has been implemented to extract detailed dependency information using `cargo metadata`.
+It now populates the `dependency_analysis-phase/data.parquet` files with comprehensive dependency data.
     *   **Tasks:**
         *   Investigate `cargo metadata` output structure for comprehensive dependency data.
         *   Map `cargo metadata` output to `CargoProjectRecord`'s dependency fields.
         *   Implement parsing and data extraction logic in `extract_dependency_analysis`.
         *   Write unit tests for `extract_dependency_analysis`.
 *   **CRQ: Implement `SourceCodeAnalysis` in `cargo2hf_extractor`**
-    *   **Description:** The `extract_source_code_analysis` function is now integrated into the `cargo2hf` tool, and the framework for generating `source_code_analysis-phase/data.parquet` files is in place.
-The next step is to implement the logic to gather metrics like lines of code, file counts, function/struct/enum/trait counts, public API surface analysis, and estimated code complexity.
+    *   **Description:** The `extract_source_code_analysis` function has been implemented to gather basic source code metrics like lines of code and file counts.
+It populates `source_code_analysis-phase/data.parquet` files.
+Further work is needed for detailed complexity analysis and item counts.
     *   **Tasks:**
         *   Research suitable Rust parsing/analysis libraries (e.g., `syn`, `rust-analyzer`'s crates, `tree-sitter`).
         *   Define metrics and their extraction methods.
         *   Implement data extraction and populate `CargoProjectRecord` fields.
         *   Write unit tests.
 *   **CRQ: Implement `BuildAnalysis` in `cargo2hf_extractor`**
-    *   **Description:** The `extract_build_analysis` function is now integrated into the `cargo2hf` tool, and the framework for generating `build_analysis-phase/data.parquet` files is in place.
-The next step is to implement the logic to analyze build configurations, feature flag usage, and `build.rs` scripts.
+    *   **Description:** The `extract_build_analysis` function has been implemented to analyze build configurations, including the presence and lines of code of `build.rs` scripts, and extracts feature flags and targets from `Cargo.toml`.
+It populates `build_analysis-phase/data.parquet` files.
     *   **Tasks:**
         *   Understand `build.rs` execution and its impact on project metadata.
         *   Extract feature flag combinations and their usage.
         *   Analyze compilation profiles and settings.
         *   Write unit tests.
 *   **CRQ: Implement `EcosystemAnalysis` in `cargo2hf_extractor`**
-    *   **Description:** The `extract_ecosystem_analysis` function is now integrated into the `cargo2hf` tool, and the framework for generating `ecosystem_analysis-phase/data.parquet` files is in place.
-The next step is to implement the logic to gather data from `crates.io` (download counts, popularity) and GitHub (stars, forks, issues, last updated).
+    *   **Description:** The `extract_ecosystem_analysis` function has been implemented to gather ecosystem data from `crates.io` (download counts) and GitHub (stars, forks, issues, last updated).
+It populates `ecosystem_analysis-phase/data.parquet` files.
     *   **Tasks:**
         *   Research `crates.io` API and GitHub API for relevant data.
         *   Implement API calls and data parsing.
         *   Populate `CargoProjectRecord` fields.
         *   Write unit tests.
 *   **CRQ: Implement `VersionHistory` Analysis in `cargo2hf_extractor`**
-    *   **Description:** The `extract_version_history` function is now integrated into the `cargo2hf` tool, and the framework for generating `version_history-phase/data.parquet` files is in place.
-The next step is to implement the logic to analyze Git commit history, contributor counts, project age, and release frequency.
+    *   **Description:** The `extract_version_history` function has been implemented to analyze Git commit history, counting commits, unique contributors, and calculating project age.
+It populates `version_history-phase/data.parquet` files.
+Further work is needed for release frequency analysis.
     *   **Tasks:**
         *   Research `git2` crate for Git repository interaction.
         *   Implement Git history traversal and data extraction.